-Main article photo taken by: Irena Trkulja
+Main article photo by Irena Trkulja

 The oldest traces of human existence in today's Rijeka area date back to the Palaeolithic and Neolithic, and the remains of prehistoric forts (Solin, Trsat Hill and Veli Vrh) from the Bronze and Iron Ages.
 Such a settlement dominated the Rijeka Bay and secured the port in the time of the Illyrian tribes (Liburnia).
-The Romans relocated the town center closer to the sea, as the evidence for this we have numerous archaeological founds.
-Such location on gentle slopes and a narrow coastal zone, rich in fresh water springs, secluded by a bay with a natural port, this city had the potential to develop into an important port and trading city.
+The Romans relocated the town centre closer to the sea, as the evidence for this we have numerous archaeological founds.
+Such location on gentle slopes and a narrow coastal zone, rich in freshwater springs, secluded by a bay with a natural port, this city had the potential to develop into an important port and trading city.
 This prompted the newly arrived Slavic nation - the Croats - to start building a new village.

-This new fortified town has been divided in two parts: in the upper city is medieval castle and the church of St. Vitus (that’s where the name “Flumen Sancti Viti” comes from) and the lower city which turned into trade and crafts settlement.
+This new fortified town has been divided into two parts: in the upper city, there is a medieval castle and the church of St. Vitus (that’s where the name “Flumen Sancti Viti” comes from) and the lower city which turned into trade and crafts settlement.
 During the 14th century Rijeka is in possession of dukes of Krk (the latter Frankopan), then in the possession of the family Walsee, and since 1466, the Habsburgs.
 Significant economic development began in the 16th century with the trade of iron, oil, wood, wool, cattle and leather.
 During this period under the settlement Trsat there is no settlement Sušak, it has been formed in the 18th century.

 Photo by: Janos Korom

-At the end of the 18th and the beginning of 19th century Rijeka is under French rule, and then again under Austria.
+At the end of the 18th century and the beginning of the 19th century, Rijeka is under French rule, and then again under Austria.
 The fight for Rijeka between Croatian and Hungarian is increasingly sharpening, and by Croatian - Hungarian settlement in 1868 called "Riječka krpica”, Rijeka came under direct rule of Hungary and has developed rapidly in its largest port for maritime emporium.
 After the collapse of the Austro - Hungarian Monarchy in 1918, Rijeka and Sušak became part of the State of SHS, based in Zagreb, but it was soon occupied by the Kingdom of Italy.
-Rijeka together with neighboring Istria, was the first in the world to provide resistance to fascism.
+Rijeka together with neighbouring Istria was the first in the world to provide resistance to fascism.
 After the Italian capitulation in 1943, Rijeka and Sušak were occupied and the Germans held it until 3.05.1945.
 In peace conference in Paris in 1947, Rijeka has been returned to Croatia within Yugoslavia.

 In 1948, the cities of Rijeka and Sušak were joined in the city of Rijeka, which is rapidly developing in various fields.
 After the reconstruction, Rijeka took over the function of the main port of socialist Yugoslavia.
 Renewed traditional Rijeka industries include shipbuilding, paper mills, oil refineries, production of marine equipment and engines, coke ovens, clothing industry, hydroelectric and thermal power plants.
-At the end of the 20th century Rijeka is a developed urban and industrial center.
+At the end of the 20th century, Rijeka is a developed urban and industrial centre.

 Photo by: Irena Trkulja

 There are so many things to see in Rijeka, so let’s start with important monuments.
 The church of St. Jerome and the area of today's Dominican monastery belong to the large Augustinian monastery complex that you can not miss.
-Church of Our Lady of Lourdes built in neo – Gothic style and the Capuchin monastery is another attraction.
+Church of Our Lady of Lourdes built in the neo-Gothic style and the Capuchin monastery is another attraction.
 The Cathedral of St. Vitus is the only Baroque rotunda of monumental dimensions built on Croatian soil, and its interior is a true Baroque "Gesamtkunstwerk ", the unity of style.
-With the announcement you can see a collection of paintings, goldsmiths, mass vestments, rare books, prints and other religious works of art that decorated the gallery of the cathedral.
+With the announcement, you can see a collection of paintings, goldsmiths, mass vestments, rare books, prints and other religious works of art that decorated the gallery of the cathedral.
 Be sure to visit it because there is a portrait of St. Francis Xavier, patron of tourists.
 Church of St. Fabian and St. Sebastian is a small building, but with a very long biography.

 It is all important, first of all, for the history of Rijeka’s health culture, since it is dedicated to the protector against the plague.
 The Church of the Assumption of the Blessed Virgin Mary is one more church to visit and admire in Rijeka.
-The Synagogue in Rijeka is the only purpose - built synagogue in Croatia.
+The Synagogue in Rijeka is the only purpose-built synagogue in Croatia.
 It is protected as immovable cultural heritage.
 Former Governor's palace is neo-Renaissance complex with a French park and two fountains.
 Today we have the Maritime and History Museum of the Croatian Littoral in it.
 The Old Gateway or Roman Arch is not a Roman triumphal arch, as once was presumed, but a representative main entrance to the centre of the Late Antique command compound of the Roman Tarsatica, an ancient town on whose ruins the medieval Rijeka was built.
 Then there is the Palace of Justice built in mainly Art Nouveau style.